 Upcoming deadlines are:

 Funding decisions will be made approximately 10 weeks after the relevant deadline and we will tell you the result shortly afterwards.

-The deadline for submission of Expressions of Interest forms for 2015 is 23 January.
-Applicants who are successful at this stage will be asked to submit a full application by 1 May and if this is successful they will be invited to interview in July.
+Successful applicants who submitted an application to the annual deadline on 23 January 2015 will be asked to submit a full application by 24 April 2015 and if this is successful they will be invited to interview in July.
 A final funding decision will be made by the end of July 2015.